lextoumbourou/notes/notes/reference/videos/essence-of-linear-algebra/inverse-matrices-column-space-and-null-space.md

 For a 3d transformation, a rank 2 means that the transformation is collapsing space.

 The set of all possible outputs is called [Column Space](../../../permanent/column-space.md) of a matrix.
-We call it this because the columns of a matrix say where the [Basis Vectors](permanent/Basis Vectors.md) land and the [Span](../../../permanent/vector-span.md) of basis vectors give all possible outputs.
+We call it this because the columns of a matrix say where the [Basis Vectors](permanent/Basis Vectors.md) land and the [Vector Span](../../../permanent/vector-span.md) of basis vectors give all possible outputs.

 So,  column space is equal to the span of columns in your matrix.